Hi, I’m Royah

 I would go home and bug my parents to use the computer and take me to the library so I could learn more about animals, dogs in particular.
 Never in a million years did I think dog training would be my lifetime career.

 We always had dogs, but could never keep them.
-Oddly enough, my family are not dog people.
-My father is from the Santiago, Dominican Republic.
-Dogs are viewed very differently out there.
-As far for my mother, any animal that required picking up poop was nothing she wanted to live with.
+Oddly enough, my family aren't dog people.
+My father is from the Dominican Republic.
+Dogs are viewed very differently out there and that perspective was brought over.
+My mother is African American and grew up in Queens.
+Any animal that required picking up poop was nothing she wanted to live with.
 Looking back, we did everything wrong with our dogs.

 As I got older and started going to school and working, I always felt like this just wasn't it.
 Criminal Justice, Audio Engineering, Pilot School, working in retail, working with kids, working for a law firm...